renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/SQL/Insert.md

 # INSERT
 - When you create a new table, it does not have any data.
 - The first thing you often do is to insert new rows into the table.
-- docs.SQL provides the INSERT statement that allows you to insert one or more rows into a table at a time.
+- SQL provides the INSERT statement that allows you to insert one or more rows into a table at a time.